voscarmv/pomodori/README.md

 ## Getting Started

-You will have to set up LAMP, either on a virtual machine, or on a real server.
+You will have to [set up LAMP](https://medium.com/better-programming/how-to-install-lamp-stack-on-ubuntu-db77ac018116), either on a virtual machine, or on a real server.

 ### Installing

-Simply copy the HTML and PHP files to the server and run [db.sql](https://github.com/voscarmv/pomodori/blob/master/db.sql) on the database.
+Simply copy the HTML and PHP files to the server's public_html folder and run [db.sql](https://github.com/voscarmv/pomodori/blob/master/db.sql) on the database.

 ## Usage